illinois-cs241/illinois-cs241.github.io/_docs/parallel_make.md

 * For full points, avoid busy-waiting. i.e. threads should not be burning CPU when they aren't doing useful work.
 * You must only ever launch `T+1` threads, where `T` is the number of worker threads (+1 comes from the main thread).
 Do not keep re-spawning new threads for every rule.
 * We will try to artificially create spurious wakeups, so think about how you would resolve those.
-* GNU `make` will print out the commands such as 'echo hello' before running it.
-Your `parmake` application should not do this.
 * To achieve a perfect score, you should maximize parallelization by ensuring that every given rule that can be run at a given time is being run.
 * Because rules should be run as soon as they are available, there will sometimes be a well-defined, optimal order of rule execution when multiple threads are used.
 Think about why that might be the case.